Simple preschool learning activities can help lay strong foundations for reading, writing and arithmetic.

 But what if your child avoids using a crayon and scissors and is clumsy with small items like beads?

-if that is the case, then many fine-motor-based preschool learning activities may end in frustration and tears.
 This may be an indication that your child's hand and finger muscles need some help.

 Getting the eyes and hands to work together well is important for playing sport as well as for getting the eyes to guide the hands in handwriting.